alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 You can read more about Flower's Simulation Engine in [the documentation](https://flower.ai/docs/framework/how-to-run-simulations.html).
 Simulations are also the preferred way of using Flower in Notebooks such as those in Google Colab.
 You can find a few notebooks in [Flower's Github](https://github.com/adap/flower).

-## Part-C: Running clients on a Raspberry Pi
+## Part-C: Flower clients on Raspberry Pi devices

 One of the many strengths of Flower is its versatility.
 The same code we used in Part-A can be used for large simulations (as done in Part-B) and now we'll see how to use it on IoT devices like Raspberry Pi.
 As far as the code is concerned, no changes are needed.
 This part of the tutorial first walks you through the steps I follow to setup a Raspberry Pi.
 As of today (March 2024) a Raspberry Pi 5 costs ~70 Euros and a Raspberry Pi Zero 2 ~20 Euros.